Asphalt Calculator — Tons, Yards & Cost

 How many cubic yards are in a ton of asphalt?

 One ton of standard HMA occupies approximately 0.51–0.53 cubic yards.
-Conversely, 1 cubic yard of standard HMA weighs roughly 1.9–2.0 tons.
-Asphalt suppliers sell by weight (tons), so the cubic yard figure is mainly used for reference and subgrade calculations.
+One cubic yard weighs roughly 1.9–2.0 tons.
+Asphalt is sold by weight, so cubic yards are mainly used for reference and subgrade calculations.

 What is the best thickness for a residential asphalt driveway?

-For a standard residential driveway used by passenger vehicles, 2–3 inches of compacted HMA over a 4–6 inch compacted aggregate base is the industry standard.
-For heavy vehicles (RVs, trucks), step up to 3–4 inches.
-Going below 2 inches compacted significantly increases cracking risk under point loads.
+2–3 inches compacted HMA over a 4–6 inch compacted aggregate base is the US industry standard for passenger vehicle driveways.
+For RVs or trucks, step up to 3–4 inches.
+Below 2 inches significantly raises cracking risk.

 How much does asphalt cost per square foot installed in 2026?